19 September 2022

 Taking a leadership position

-‘You need to ensure you’re able to connect the person with the right support if they need it, but sometimes all people want is someone to listen to them and really hear what they have to say.’
+‘You need to make sure you’re able to connect the person with the right support if they need it.
+Sometimes all people want is someone to listen to them and hear what they have to say.’

 AustralianSuper supports SuperFriend

-With 1 in 5 Australians navigating mental health challenges in any year, and almost half during their lifetime, we know this is something we can only improve together.
+With one in 5 Australians navigating mental health challenges in any year1, and almost half during their lifetime, this is something we can only improve together.